List of Legends of Tomorrow characters

 In the fourth season, the Legends must capture a group of mythical creatures that were released when they freed Mallus.
 Along the way, they must also stop the demon Neron from unleashing Hell on Earth.
 The team is joined by occult detective John Constantine (Matt Ryan), shapeshifting fugitive Charlie (Maisie Richardson-Sellers), Kaupe Mona Wu (Ramona Young), and a reformed Nora.
 After changing the timeline while defeating Neron, Zari is erased from the team and replaced by her brother, Behrad Tarazi (Shayan Sobhian).

 In the fifth season, the Legends track down and stop evil historical figures called "Encores" after they are resurrected by Astra Logue (Olivia Swann), whom Constantine accidentally sent to Hell.
 Along the way, they discover Charlie is actually Clotho of the Fates, who is being hunted by her sisters, Lachesis (Sarah Strange) and Atropos (Joanna Vanderham), for destroying the Loom of Fate.
 Though Mona leaves the Legends to start her writing career and Ray and Nora also leave after getting married, Ava and Gary join the team after the Time Bureau gets shut down, the new Zari from the changed timeline joins them, and Astra ends up joining the team after the Fates betrayed her.
-The team regains their memories of the old Zari when they learn she has been transported to the World Between Worlds in the Air Totem however she can't co-exist with her counterpart for too long as her timeline will bleed into the new one, risking Behrad's life.
+The team regains their memories of the old Zari when they learn she has been transported to the World Between Worlds in the Air Totem however she cannot co-exist with her counterpart for too long as her timeline will bleed into the new one, risking Behrad's life.
 After defeating her sisters, Charlie departs to reunite with her old band.

 In the sixth season, the Legends deal with rescuing Sara from the scientist human shapeshifter Bishop (Raffi Barsoumian) while dealing with alien creatures released by Sara in different times.
 The team is joined by alien hunter Esperanza Cruz (Lisseth Chavez).
 Zari Tomaz learns she can switch places with her counterpart in the Air Totem, allowing her to rejoin the team on a part-time basis and continue dating Nate.
 John and Mick depart following Bishop's defeat.